Current Housing Efforts

 A local preference policy prioritizes people who live or work in the local community for new affordable housing opportunities.

-A local preference policy prioritizes people who live or work in the local community when affordable housing opportunities become available.
+City Council approved Ordinance 560 on January 26, 2026, adding Chapter 17.28 concerning a local preference policy.
 This policy will help to ensure that housing supported by local resources serves Newark residents and workers, and it will provide support to residents facing displacement due to economic and real estate market conditions.
-Adoption of a local preference policy is a 2023-2031 Housing Element goal and a cornerstone of Newark's anti-displacement strategy.

 For more information, please contact housing@newarkca.gov